 The next section of the basic financial statements is the notes.
 The notes to the financial statements explain in detail some of the data contained in those statements.
-After the notes, supplemental information is provided to show details about the Town's individual funds.
-Budgetary information required by the General Statutes also can be found in this part of the statements.
+After the notes, supplemental information is provided to show details about the Town's advalorem taxes.